zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/licensing.md

 {% include template-h1.html %}

 ## Evaluation Period
-You can evaluate our library for several months before purchasing it.
+You can evaluate the library for several months before purchasing it.

-The trial period stops at the end of the month.
-When you receive a license expiration error, download the latest version which will automatically extend your trial period.
+The latest version always contains a trial that expires at the **end of the month**.

+You can extend your trial for several months by downloading the latest version at the start of every month.

+If you want to use the library for personal use or educational purpose, it's possible by downloading the latest version once per month.

+## How can I purchase the library?
-You can also purchase the library [here](http://entityframework-extensions.net/#pro)
+You can purchase the library [here](http://entityframework-extensions.net/#pro)

-Upon purchase, you will receive a license name and a license key.
+Upon purchase, you will receive an email with a license name and a license key.

+Make sure to check your **SPAM** folder if you don't receive the license within 24h.

 ## Setup License from config file
-The license name and key can be directly be added in the app.config or web.config file in the appSettings section.
+The license name and key can be added directly in the app.config or web.config file in the appSettings section.

 {% include template-example.html %}
 {% highlight csharp %}